deepns/codegym/notes/journal.md

 - [x] poll
 - [x] epoll
 - [ ] async IO
-- [ ] Connect to ubuntu VM from vscode using the remote-ssh extension
+- [x] Connect to ubuntu VM from vscode using the remote-ssh extension

 ## Daily log

+- Day 49
+  - learning #golang. added some sample code.
+  - unclear on how the golang module dependency works. how to import local packages before publishing?
+- Day 48 #nocodingday
 - Day 47
-  - Learning epoll. added a [echo server](../c/epoll/epoll_server_et.c) in edge triggere mode.
+  - Learning epoll. added a [echo server](../c/epoll/epoll_server_et.c) in edge triggered mode.
 Been using telnet to talk to the server programs in the last few days.
 - Day 46
   - Learning epoll, added an [echo server](../c/epoll/epoll_server.c) in LEVEL Triggered mode (works similar to poll()). will add a separate example for Edge Triggered, with a non-blocking client conn.
   - Didn't add a client this time.
 Used `telnet <hostname> <IP>` instead.